sanjeev0810/Mini-CRM/README.md

-The files are in master class not in main class# Mini-CRM
+The files are in master class not in main class
+So change the class into master view it...
+# Mini-CRM